shunkongcheung/crestedmyna/readme.md

 # 0 FEATURE/FIX
-## Frontend
+## frontend

 ### stock
+* share and market switch columns
+* remove dates of x-axis on some charts
-* add turnover & participant table
+* turnover and market price move up
-* update add tx fields

 ### journal
 * use antd calendar